sl-design-system/components/website/src/categories/components/menu/usage.md

 <section>

 ## When to Use
-The following guidance describes when to use the Contextual Menu component.
+The following guidance describes when to use the Menu component.

 ### Contextual Actions
-Some interface elements can have additional actions, and providing a contextual menu can enhance efficiency and streamline workflow.
+Some interface elements can have additional actions, and providing a menu can enhance efficiency and streamline workflow.
 For instance, options to view details, open related documents, or access settings, offering extra details and actions specific to the element.

 ### Reducing Visual Clutter
-Keeping a clean interface with repetitive elements (like cards or table rows), but additional actions are still necessary, a contextual menu fixes this scenario while providing access to secondary actions.
+Keeping a clean interface with repetitive elements (like cards or table rows), but additional actions are still necessary, a menu fixes this scenario while providing access to secondary actions.
 For example, sorting a list of elements or changing the view of the page.

 </section>